Belmont Forum e-Infrastructures and Data Management Collaborative Research Action

 The e-Infrastructures and Data Management Scoping Phase (October 2013 – April 2015) produced a Community Strategy and Implementation Plan (CSIP) that outlines actions necessary to achieve convergence on paths toward open access to research data.

-The Belmont Forum Secretariat fulfilled the CSIP's first recommendation by adopting a data policy in October, 2015.
+The Belmont Forum Secretariat fulfilled the CSIP's first recommendation by adopting a Data Policy and Principles in October, 2015.
 Additional actions during the Implementation Phase (2016-2018) will align and leverage existing breakthroughs in data sharing in order to facilitate Belmont Forum researchers and stakeholders access to and reuse of data generated by Belmont Forum projects.
 Recommendations from this project will influence how the Belmont Forum operates by promoting more coordinated and sustainable policies, procedures and funding mechanisms to support global e-infrastructure for global change research.

 Please see the Activities pages for information on project implementaion.